sass/node-sass/docs/build-with-visual-studio.md

 On opening the `win\libsass.sln` solution and build (Ctrl+Shift+B) to build `libsass.dll`.

-To Build libsass as a static Library, it is recommended to set an environment variable `LIBSASS_STATIC_LIB` before launching the project:
+To Build LibSass as a static Library, it is recommended to set an environment variable `LIBSASS_STATIC_LIB` before launching the project:

 ```cmd
 cd path\to\libsass